bioinfonerd/CyCif_Manager/README.md

 ```
 which cycif_pipeline_activate.sh
 ```
+# Run CyCif Pipeline on O2

+Three stages:
+ 	- Transfer data --- wait
+	- Activate CyCif Pipeline: Makes all of the files unique to your dataset to submit jobs to O2
+ 	- Run CyCif Pipeline: Submits all modules to run on O2 job scheduler

 Transfer Data to scratch disk.
 Example:

         - (Change 'ntj8' to your O2 username)

 ``` {bash, eval == FALSE}

 transfer.sbatch /n/files/ImStor/sorger/data/RareCyte/nathantjohnson/Data/example_data/ /home/ntj8/scratch

 ```

-# Run CyCif Pipeline on O2

-Two stages:
- 	- Activate CyCif Pipeline: Makes all of the files unique to your dataset to submit jobs to O2
- 	- Run CyCif Pipeline: Submits all modules to run on O2 job scheduler

 Go To Your Working Directory
 	- Suggestion, change location to within your dataset so all of the working and log files are within your dataset
+	- Change '/n/scratch2/ntj8/example_data' to your data's path
 ```
 cd /n/scratch2/ntj8/example_data
 cycif_pipeline_activate.sh /n/scratch2/ntj8/example_data